TheRambotnic/GamePatchesAndConfigs/README.md

 # Game Patches, Fixes and Configs
-This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point.
+This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point. **WINDOWS USERS ONLY!**

 ## Folder names
 Each root folder represents the name of the engine, and inside each one is a folder with the name of the game made with said engine.
 Most of the files are configuration and keybinds, but sometimes they can include actual patches.